 One Mother’s Day morning, I took a quick trip into a grocery store.
 On my way out, I saw a plastic bucket filled with tall roses on a small table, beside the exit door.
 A hand-written sign was taped to the bucket.
 On it, I read, “For the Moms.
 Take one."

 I paused for a moment, then I took a single red, long-stemmed rose and walked out.

 We deserve roses too.
 Whole bunches of them.

 I've not written here much about how I came to be without children.
 This website is about providing support, regardless of 'how' one has come to be childless.
 Because every person's grief is valid - the how we got here does not make it more or less so.

 I want to post this now, as tonight I have created the 'How to be Supportive' page with hopes to build understanding and compassion for our experiences and community.
 May my story contribute to this...click Read More

 Time moves along.
-When in my mid and late thirties and coming to realize that motherhood was never going to happen for me, I lost my capacity to enjoy these pursuits.
+When later in my thirties and coming to realize that motherhood was never to happen for me, I lost my capacity to enjoy these pursuits.
 I enrolled in some art classes and joined a ‘Running for Women’ group but found myself feeling isolated.
 Others bonded over conversations about their children.
 And, everyone seemed to assume that every person present was a parent...click Read More

 I have come to realize that I will always experience life through this different lens.
 For me, it is not about accepting being childless, or getting over/letting go of wanting children – that’s not going to happen.
-There will always be a certain wistfulness.
+There will always be moments that create a certain wistfulness....click Read More

 Last year, I 'stepped out of the shadows' and submitted a piece of writing for the World Childless Week website in response to their invite for submissions about comments that hurt.